Posts

 Image

 Anyone who has experience with cats knows that they love basking in the sun.
 After exposure to ultraviolet rays, cats can produce beneficial substances like vitamin D in their skin.
 Besides enjoying the grooming and massage from their owners, cats also lick their paws and fur to absorb these nutrients while keeping themselves clean—truly a win-win.
 However, besides the owner using a pet brush to groom the cat, there are occasions when the cat will groom the owner after being brushed.
 Have you ever wondered why this happens?
 If there are two or more cats in the household, it’s common for them to groom each other, especially among those who have a good relationship.
 Cats of higher status may also groom others in their group.
 However, their proud and independent nature means they won’t easily acknowledge dominance, and male cats often fight to establish their rank.
 That said, when a cat grooms its owner, it’s mostly a sign of deep affection.
-The grooming and daily care from the owner h...
+The grooming and daily care from ...

 How to Give Medication to Your Dog at Home?